Nationals vs. Mets Player Props Betting Odds

 Nimmo Stats

-- Brandon Nimmo has 29 hits with six doubles, two home runs and 16 walks.
-He has driven in 13 runs with three stolen bases.
+- Brandon Nimmo has 29 hits with six doubles, two home runs, 17 walks and 13 RBI.
+He's also stolen three bases.

 Nimmo Recent Games